 - Swaddling is impossible and babies are mini-Houdini’s, get these.

-- Hopefully your baby will want to sleep on a mattress right away, but most don’t, so the Rock and Play was a godsend.
-We borrowed one from friends.
+- Hopefully your baby will want to sleep on a mattress right away, but most don’t.
+Here are some great Safe Sleep options that might help.

 - And the solly wrap (you’ll want some sort of carrier, especially when your baby decides it ONLY will sleep when it’s on you, and at one point you’ll want to use your hands again or go to the bathroom or shove a cookie in your mouth).